sesam-community/msoft-planner/README.md

 ## After having hosted the service on docker.

+**The below implementation does not work yet, skip to 'Aquiring tokens in dev'**

 1. Make a temporary system in Sesam as shown below :
     ```
     {